MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_navigationupdated.md

 # Windows.UI.Input.Spatial.SpatialGestureRecognizer.NavigationUpdated

 ## -description
-Occurs when a Navigation gesture is updated due to hand or controller movement.
+Occurs when a Navigation gesture is updated due to hand or spatial controller movement.

+## -remarks
 For hand interactions, this event fires when the relevant hand that had a NavigationStarted updates its position.

 For voice interactions, this event does not fire.

-For controllers, this event fires when the relevant controller that had a NavigationStarted is moved.
+For spatial controllers, this event fires when the relevant controller that had a NavigationStarted is moved.

-## -remarks

 ## -examples